JParzival/mediafier/README.md

 ## How to contact with the author?

-Contact me through my profiles:
+Contact the author through his profiles:

 * LinkedIn: [Jorge de Andrés](https://linkedin.com/in/jorgedeandres97)
 * GitHub: [JParzival](https://github.com/JParzival)